utiasSTARS/panda-rl-envs/notes/may20_rlsandbox_interface.md

 - [x] start new branch from LfGP (public) and from VPACE for changes corresponding to this
 - [x] allow training of single task reach env
 - [x] add training between episodes instead of at steps
-- [ ] add restarting training from checkpoint
+- [x] add restarting training from checkpoint
   - [x] *probably* want to generate checkpoints after every episode, rather than at the save interval..save interval is just for models we keep long term
   - [x] test checkpoint on task that we know works to make sure training doesn't break
 - [ ] allow training of multitask reach env
   - [ ] make a new sim task that has aux tasks as well
   - [ ] add aux rewards to rl_sandbox for aux tasks
     - [ ] maybe put them in the panda_rl_envs repo instead, and just import them from there
+  - [ ] still missing scheduler period
 - [x] decide on making frame stack 2 default
   - [x] seems to be better
 - [ ] verify that single task reach and multitask whatever are actually learnable